uutzinger/SEA2024/README.md

 - Inkscape to edit and change your drawings.
 Any Computer.
 [Obtain it here](https://inkscape.org/release/inkscape-1.2/)or Adobe Illustrator

 ### Hardware
 - One piece of MDF wood particle board.
-Approximately 1/8 inch thick
+Approximately 1/8 inch thick.
 - BOSS Laser 2436 or simiar

 ## Instructions
-Find a pieve of MDF board and determine its thickness:
+Find a pieve of MDF board and determine its thickness.
+They are all different.
 - Meaure the thickness of your MDF board with calipers.
 - The calipers need to show 0mm when they are closed
 - The measure like this:

-Draw a Box
-Connect to the website and select:
+Draw a Box by connecting to the Maker Case website and select:
 - Simple box
 - Thickness you measured
 - Closed box